|

 to help cool greenhouses with a fine mist that lowers air temperatures when it

 evaporates.
 Smaller nozzles work best for cooling also.
-The down side to misting
+An evaporative

 cooler is the most effective cooling solution offered other than installing